 When to see a doctor

-If you haven't had a menstrual period by age 15, see your doctor.
+If you haven't had a menstrual period by age 15, see your health care provider.

-It's not clear what causes vaginal agenesis.
-Scientists think that at some point during the first 20 weeks of pregnancy, tubes called the mullerian ducts don't develop properly.
-Normally, one of these ducts develops into the uterus and vagina, and the other grows into fallopian tubes.
+It's not clear what causes vaginal agenesis, but at some point during the first 20 weeks of pregnancy, tubes called the mullerian ducts don't develop properly.